Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">Add margins responsibly.
 Try to use the spacing utilities over creating custom margin classes.</p>*

 As an example, if Figma indicates a 10px left margin, use either `.ml-1` or `.ml-2`.
-Other times, however, Figma designs shows spacing that falls outside of our size range.
+Other times, however, Figma designs show spacing that falls outside of our size range.
 In this scenario, rather than set a specific margin, try to use centering instead, as large spaces are usually not a result of spacing, but of centering.

-By being smart about our centering, we ensure scalability and reduce the maintainence cost of our code.
+By being smart about the way we include spacing, we ensure scalability and reduce the maintainence cost of our code.

 ### Responsive Mixins

 > "When using responsive mixins, order matters!
 Always declare them from big to small."

 Several of our components have `*-responsive` mixins at the end of the `.scss` file.
-These are there as helpers to quickly create responsiveness into our components, keeping our code nice to read.
+These act as helpers to quickly create responsiveness into our components, keeping our code simple to understand.

-These mixins, as convention, always use max-width in its media query, so order matters!
+These mixins always use max-width in its media query (as we use a desktop-first approach), so order matters!
 To use them properly, specify a default and declare screen size from largest to smallest:

 <iframe src="https://codesandbox.io/embed/responsive-mixins-c7269h?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fstyles.scss&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"